 1. Have An Excellent Plan

 Instead, it would be best if you always had a clear and detailed plan for all your moves.
-You should do this right from the start with your openings to avoid showing any vulnerability to your opponent early on during the game because this lowers the chances of winning.
-And with this active strategy, you’ll always be one step ahead of your opponent.
+You should do this right from the start with your openings to avoid showing any vulnerability to your opponent early on during the game.
+With this active strategy, you’ll always be one step ahead of your opponent.
 This means that you’ll be one step closer to checkmate your competitor.

 Ideally, you should develop a chess strategy that allows you to place pressure on the King.
 This is advised as it puts pressure on your opponent, increasing their chances of making a wrong move.
 Consequently, you can capitalize on that and checkmate them.